pranay041/todolist/README.md

 images/: A folder containing the images for the checkbox icons.
 Customization
 Styling: You can customize the appearance of the To-Do List by editing the style.css file.

 ##Functionality: You can add or modify features by editing the script.js file.
-License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute this project as you see fit.

-##Contributing
-If you'd like to contribute to this project, feel free to fork the repository and submit a pull request with your changes.

 ##Contact
 For any questions or suggestions, please contact [pranaynarkar04@gmail.com].